 Colorado voters legalized recreational marijuana in 2012.
-Since 2014, any adult 21 and older in the state can buy weed legally.
-Overall, it would seem like the transition from an illegal cannabis market to legal one has gone smoothly, yet the law that made marijuana legal failed to adequately address one question so fundamental to protecting public health it is almost stunning: Can you smoke weed in public in Colorado?
+Since 2014, any adult 21 and older in the state is able buy weed legally.
+Overall, it would seem like the transition from an illegal cannabis market to legal one has gone smoothly, yet the law that legalized marijuana failed to adequately address one question so fundamental to protecting public health it is almost stunning: Can you smoke weed in public in Colorado?

 The answer, unsurprisingly, is no. Under both medical and recreational marijuana laws in Colorado, weed cannot be used publicly.
 However, the law had left vague what “public” ultimately meant.

 In this article, we will explore the legal challenges associated with being able to use weed in public in Colorado, from the legal definition of “public” to the loopholes and voter-backed initiatives allowing companies to extend the social concept of a cafe or bar or other public/ private space to the cannabis user.

 Colorado Amendment 64 – A Dilemma of Vagueness